rubymonsters/ruby-for-beginners/source/10-objects/10-top-level.md

 This is something that pretty much blows some people's minds, confuses the heck out of others, while yet others don't even notice or think about it at all.
 It is also something, that, when you ask around on your local Ruby meetup, very few people can explain in a satisfying, and clear way.
-And neither do we.
+And neither do we, yet.

 Let's still try.